On the Beilinson-Bloch conjecture over function fields: The generalized conjectures of Tate and Beilinson

-\begin{lem} For a motive $M$ over a finite field $k$ belonging to the rigid, thick subcategory of $\mc{M}(k)$ generated by motives of abelian varieties and Artin motives, and $i \in \Z$, $T^i(M)$ implies $B^i(M)$. \end{lem} \begin{proof} This follows from the arguments of \cite[Section 1]{Kahn2003}, but as Kahn considers motives for which the Tate conjecture holds for all $i$, rather than a single $i$, we need to be slightly more careful.
-As $H^\bullet(M, \Q_\ell)$ is a semisimple Galois representation (loc. cit., lemme 1.9), the homological motive $M(i)_{\hom}$ has a direct sum decomposition
+\begin{lem} Let $M$ be a motive over a finite field $k$ which lies in the thick and rigid tensor subcategory of $\mc{M}(k)$ generated by objects of the form $\mf{h}(A_L)$, where $A$ is an abelian variety over $k$ and $L / k$ is a finite extension.
+Then for $i \in \Z$, $T^i(M)$ implies $B^i(M)$. \end{lem} \begin{proof} This essentially follows from the arguments of \cite[Section 1]{Kahn2003}, but we take a slightly different approach, in order to be careful around some points raised in \cite[Remarks 4.11]{Jannsen2007}.
+By Tate twisting, we can and do assume without loss of generality that $i = 0$.
+As $H^\bullet(M, \Q_\ell)$ is a semisimple Galois representation (\cite[Lemme 1.9]{Kahn2003}), the homological motive $M_{\hom}$ has a direct sum decomposition